Pope10830/ImprovedReleaseRadar/README.md

 # ImprovedReleaseRadar
-Node JS app to create better release radar for spotify
+Node JS app to create a better release radar for spotify